-Directors and Board committees, in connection with the discharge of their responsibilities, have the right to seek independent professional advice at the expense of the company.
-Prior written approval of the Chairman is required in these circumstances, but such approval cannot be unreasonably withheld.
+Directors and Board Committees, in connection with the discharge of their responsibilities, have the right to seek independent professional advice at the expense of the company.
+Prior written approval of the Chairman is required in these circumstances, with such approval not to be unreasonably withheld.